Wiener--Ito integral representation in vector valued Gaussian stationary random fields: Spectral representation of vector valued stationary generalized random fields

 This statement has almost the same proof as Lemma~2.3.
 The only difference in the proof is that now we have to work with such vectors $v(x)=(v_1(x),\dots,v_d(x))$ whose coordinates $v_j(x)$ are continuous functions on ${\mathbb R}^\nu$ with bounded support, $1\le j\le d$.
 Let me also remark that the following statement also follows from this proof.
 If a matrix valued measure $(G_{j,j'}(A))$, $1\le j,j'\le d$, on ${\mathbb R}^\nu$ satisfies the conditions in the definition of positive semidefinite matrices with some $\sigma$-finite measure $\mu$ on ${\mathbb R}^\nu$ with respect to which all complex measures $G_{j,j}$ are absolutely continuous, then it satisfies these conditions with any $\sigma$-finite measure $\mu$ on ${\mathbb R}^\nu$ with the same property.

-Before constructing a large class of vector valued Gaussian stationary generalized random fields I recall an important property of the Fourier transform of the functions in the Schwartz spaces $\cal S$ and ${\cal S}^c$, (see e.g.~\cite{7}).
+Before constructing a large class of vector valued Gaussian stationary generalized random fields I recall an important property of the Fourier transform of the functions in the Schwartz spaces $\cal S$ and ${\cal S}^c$ (see for example~\cite{6}).
 Actually this property of the Schwartz spaces made useful their choice in the definition of generalized fields.

 The Fourier transform $f\to\tilde f$ is a bicontinuous map from ${\cal S}^c$ to~${\cal S}^c$.
 (This means that this transformation is invertible, and both the Fourier transform and its inverse are continuous maps from ${\cal S}^c$ to ${\cal S}^c$.)
 (The restriction of the Fourier transform to the space ${\cal S}$ of real valued functions is a bicontinuous map from ${\cal S}$ to the subspace of ${\cal S}^c$ consisting of those functions $f\in{\cal S}^c$ for which $f(-x)=\overline{f(x)}$ for all $x\in {\mathbb R}^\nu$.)